What Does Poland Think of This Offensive Polish Magazine Cover About 'Islam Raping Europe'?

 Has there been much of a backlash against it?
 Are people offended?

 People are offended, but only those aware of the racial issues, not the majority of the public.
-I don’t think the editor of the magazine would say the publication was racist; it’s just under the skin.
+I don’t think the editor of the magazine would say they were racist; it’s just under the skin.
 The old EU countries are definitely more politically correct.
-In Poland, you don’t get people with different shades of skin—everyone is pretty ethnically uniform.
-There aren’t many in Poland who could be hurt by the image because they don’t see these perpetrators as part of their community—that’s the issue.
+In Poland you don’t get people with different shades of skin – everyone is pretty ethnically uniform.
+There aren’t many in Poland who could be hurt by the image because they don’t see these perpetrators as part of their community – that’s the issue.